tpoisot/DataSharingPaper/DataSharing-MS.md

-In contrast with other fields such as energy, or pharmaceutical research, most ecological and evolutionary research is funded through public grants or charitably- funded programs.
+In contrast with other fields such as energy, or pharmaceutical research, most ecological and evolutionary research is funded through public grants or charitably-funded programs.
 Or in other words, most research is dependent on taxpayers.
 A recent HSBC report estimated that 80% of research publications across the world are funded by the public sector [@Graham2013].
 In some fields, most notably conservation biology, it is not uncommon for volunteers